wp-plugins/cyclone-slider-2/README.txt

 = Credits =
 * Cyclone Slider 2 was based on [Cycle 2](http://jquery.malsup.com/cycle2/) by [Mike Alsup](http://jquery.malsup.com/).
 * Special thanks to Cea Bacolor for the wonderful photos.

+= Translations =
 * Aubin BERTHE for the French translation.
 * maxgx for the Italian translation.
 * [Hassan](http://wordpress.org/support/profile/hassanhamm) for the Arabic translation.
 * Javad for the Persian translation.
+* [Borisa Djuraskovic](http://www.webhostinghub.com/) for the Serbo-Croatian translation.
+* [Gabriel Gil](http://gabrielgil.es/) for the Spanish translation.

+Do you want to translate Cyclone Slider into your language?
+Go to the project page at [transifex](https://www.transifex.com/projects/p/cyclone-slider-2/), create a free account, and join.

 = License =
 GPLv2 or later - http://www.gnu.org/licenses/gpl-2.0.html